je2ryw/claude-code-open/README.md

 ### Sandbox Support (Bubblewrap)

-If `bubblewrap` is installed, Bash commands will execute in a sandbox for enhanced security:
+**Linux only:** If `bubblewrap` is installed, Bash commands will execute in a sandbox for enhanced security:

 ```bash
 # Ubuntu/Debian